 Hand-Dipped Ricotta (Luizzi Angeloni)

 This hand-dipped, large-curd Ricotta is made with RBST-free Vermont cow’s milk sourced from the Saint Albans co-op.
-Fresh milk is delivered each day in a tank, and pasteurized in the Hamden facility.
+Fresh milk is delivered each day in a tank, and pasteurized in Luizzi Angeloni's facility in Hamden, Connecticut.

-The creamy ricotta is delicious eaten plain with fruit, in a cheesecake, or as a filling for ravioli or manicotti.
+The creamy cheese is delicious eaten with fruit, in a cheesecake, or as a filling for ravioli or manicotti.